garden-io/garden/docs/tutorials/your-first-project/1-initialize-a-project.md

     - path: /call-backend
       port: http
 ```

-Before deploying, you need to set up a local kubernetes cluster or connect to a remote cluster.
-First you can try to deploy the project with the local kubernetes cluster.

 Now, let's move on to our next section, and [connect to a Kubernetes cluster](./2-connect-to-a-cluster.md).